Topological phases of the dimerized Hofstadter butterfly: Introduction

 At the core of our understanding of first-order topological phases is the concept of a dipole moment in non-magnetic crystalline insulators~\cite{qi2008}.
-Higher order topological phases, on the other hand, were initially conceived by finding that crystalline insulators can also host quadrupole and octupole moments~\cite{Benalcazar17SCI}.
+Higher-order topological phases, on the other hand, were initially conceived by finding that crystalline insulators can also host quadrupole and octupole moments~\cite{Benalcazar17SCI}.
 A quadrupole moment was found in a square lattice model with nearest-neighbor hoppings and a hopping dimerization along both directions to which a $\pi$ flux per plaquette was added.
 In this paper, we extend this model by considering general fluxes and study their topological phases.
 We thus turn our attention to the Hofstadter model, which describes charged particles in a lattice in the presence of an external magnetic field~\cite{Hofstadter76PRB}.
 In this model, the energy spectrum as a function of the magnetic flux has a fractal structure known as Hofstadter Butterfly~\cite{Hofstadter76PRB}.
 The effect of a magnetic field in electronic systems dates back to von Klitzing et al. They showed that two-dimensional electron gasses in the presence of strong magnetic fields exhibit a robust quantization in their Hall conductance~\cite{vonklitzing1980}.
 By adding a lattice structure, translation symmetry gets broken down to discrete translation symmetry, giving rise to the Hofstadter model~\cite{Thouless82PRL,Hofstadter76PRB}.
 Certain variants of the Hofstadter model can host several phenomena, including the existence of edge states due to weak topological phases when hoppings along one direction are dimerized~\cite{LauA15PRL}, the quantum spin Hall effect in a time-reversal-invariant Hofstadter-Hubbard model~\cite{GoldmanN10PRL,CocksD12PRL,UmucalRO17PRL}, and fragile and higher-order topological bands~\cite{LianB20PRB,Herzog-ArbeitmanJ20PRL,WangJ20PRL}.
 Furthermore, the existence of a fractional Chern insulator phase has been predicted in an interacting Hofstadter model~\cite{WangD13PRL,ScaffidiT14PRB,WuYH15PRB,GersterM17PRB}.
-Experimentally, the Hofstadter model has been realized in systems of ultracold atoms in optical lattices~\cite{AidelsburgerM13PRL,MiyakeH13PRL,AidelsburgerM15NTP} and Moire superlattice systems~\cite{HuntB13SCI,DeanC13NT,YuGL14NTP}.
-More recently, fragile topology in the Hofstadter spectrum of twisted bilayer graphene has been experimentally observed~\cite{LuXB20arXiv}.
+Experimentally, the Hofstadter model has been realized in systems of ultracold atoms in optical lattices~\cite{AidelsburgerM13PRL,MiyakeH13PRL,AidelsburgerM15NTP} and Moiré superlattice systems~\cite{HuntB13SCI,DeanC13NT,YuGL14NTP}.
+More recently, an energetically unbounded and connected multiband Hofstadter butterfly spectrum in twisted bilayer graphene has been experimentally observed~\cite{LuXB20arXiv}.

 In this work, we study a variant of the Hofstadter model in which the hopping amplitudes are dimerized in both directions.
 The dimerization pattern in the hopping amplitudes opens multiple energy gaps in the system that result in different topological insulator phases according to their fillings.
 At $\frac{1}{2}$-filling, the insulating state is either trivial or a quadrupole topological insulator with $\frac{e}{2}$ corner charges at all rational values of the magnetic flux.
 At $\frac{1}{4}$-filling, the system exists in either Chern insulating phases or obstructed atomic limit phases.
 At even lower fillings, the number of bulk electrons per elementary unit-cell (defined below) is not enough to construct Wannier representations.
 In these cases, we only observe Chern insulator phases.